Innovation

-Unilin Group has developed a unique innovative technology allowing the recycling of MDF and HDF panels on an industrial scale.
+Unilin has developed a unique innovative technology allowing the recycling of MDF and HDF panels on an industrial scale.
 This is a world first, because until now this was technically impossible.
-The new technique will enable Unilin Group to store 380,000 tonnes of CO2 per year in wood fibres that are given a second life.
+The new technique will enable Unilin to store 380,000 tonnes of CO2 per year in wood fibres that are given a second life.

 MDF (Medium Density Fibreboard) and HDF (High Density Fibreboard) panels are commonly used in the furniture industry, interior design and in the production of laminate flooring.
 Every year approximately 100 million m3 of these fibreboards is produced worldwide.